AshishPal80/Ashishpal80/README.md

 ## :mailbox: Let's Connect

-I'm always happy to talk about web development, coding, or internship opportunities - feel free to reach out!
+I'm always happy to talk about front-end development, AI, or internship opportunities - feel free to reach out!

 <p align="center">
 <a href="https://www.linkedin.com/in/ashish-pal-635a02380">